Trackers are some of my favorite Bullet Journal page ideas, and in this post, we’ll discuss water tracking and how it can help you.

 I like how it’s all so well divided by weeks.

-It’s also a good example that you can definitely use a lined notebook as a Bullet Journal.
+It’s also an excellent example that you can definitely use a lined notebook as a Bullet Journal.

 Free Printable Water Tracker